 - Escorted by our experienced tour manager

 - The price of this holiday is per person based on two people sharing a twin room.
-Single rooms subject to availability at a supplement of £309 per person.
-Seven nights accommodation in three and four-star hotels; daily breakfast and two buffet dinners; scheduled return flights to Athens; all airport taxes and transfers; guided tours with specialist local guides of the Acropolis, Epidaurus, Mycenae, Olympia, Delphi; the services of a Riviera tour manager.
-Please note that where hotels have a swimming pool, this will be open in the summer months, weather permitting.
+Single rooms subject to availability at a supplement per person.
+Seven nights' accommodation in three and four-star hotels; daily breakfast and two dinners; scheduled return flights to Athens; all airport taxes and transfers; all local accommodation taxes and the services of a Riviera Travel tour manager.
+Included excursions are a walking tour of Athens and guided visits to the Acropolis, Epidaurus, Mycenae, Olympia and Delph.

 Holiday Provided By